“If someone is angry at you for setting a healthy boundary, their anger is a sign you needed the boundary.”

 Boundaries with a narcissist.

 - Don’t take the bait, do all you can to avoid communication with them, if they are coming at you, retreat, rethink and then only respond if you need to do so, retreating means you don’t act out at the moment, a quick rethink.
 Do I need to respond?
 Is it better left unsaid?
 Then if you have to respond remove emotions, make it simple and stick to logic and facts.
 If they’re saying “you’re crazy.”
-No need to respond that’s their opinion, not yours don’t get drawn in that’s what they won’t leave them to it.
-If they’re saying.
+No need to acknowledge that’s their opinion, not yours don’t get drawn in that’s what they won’t leave them to it if they’re saying.
 “Can not have children Friday.”
 Just a simple “o.k.”
 Or “thank you for letting me know.”
-They are most likely doing things to provoke you and get reactions, be warned when they see a change in you they might up their games, so not back down as them they cycle starts again, instead, ride out the storm it will pass and you’ll learn how much easier life is this way.
+They are most likely doing things to provoke you and get reactions, be warned when they see a change in you they might up their games, so not back down as them they cycle starts again, instead, ride out the storm it will pass, and you’ll learn how much easier life is this way.

 - Don’t give them any bait, don’t share things about your personal life or your plans, they will try to use these against you, to bring you down, leave them out in the cold as they have done to you, there is a difference, they did it for reactions, you’re doing it for inner peace.

-- Clearly, communicate especially around children.
+- Clearly, communicate primarily around children.
 “Parents even Wednesday at 7 p.m.”
-You don’t need to ask if they are going, they have the facts leave them to it, whatever they send back don’t go off-topic they have the facts if they say ” thanks for the short notice.”
+You don’t need to ask if they are going, they have the facts leave them to it, whatever they send back don’t go off-topic they have the points if they say ” thanks for the short notice.”
 And you’d only just found out or forgot to tell them.
-You do not need to explain this to them, they will suck you in to spit you out.
+You do not need to explain this to them, and they will suck you in to spit you out.
 “I can not make it.”
 Again don’t respond that’s up to them, live your own life now.
 They’ve already proved they are not worthy of your time and attention, don’t give it to them.

 - If you are saying no to yourself, by saying yes to someone else, you need to say no to them and yes to you, so you become happier.